carlonlv/Data-Challenge-2019/Report.md

 |    QC     |  44-45   |    21430|    21048|    21120|    21093|    21128|    20644|    20669|    20646|    20703|
 |    AB     |  44-45   |    10364|    10190|    10125|    10071|    10210|    10035|     9971|     9917|    10056|

-This table represents prediction of the number of companies'entries in transportation and warehousing industry for each area.
+This table represents prediction of the number of companies'entry in transportation and warehousing industry for each area.

 | Geography | Industry | 2017_Q4 | 2018_Q1 | 2018_Q2 | 2018_Q3 | 2018_Q4 | 2019_Q1 | 2019_Q2 | 2019_Q3 | 2019_Q4 |
 |:----------|:---------|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|